 - The CFDs available for trading with the Company are non-deliverable spot transactions, giving an opportunity to make profit on changes in currency rates, commodities, stock market indices or share prices (called the underlying instrument).
-If the underlying instrument movement is in the Client's favour, the Client may achieve a good profit, but an equally small adverse market movement can not only quickly result in the loss of the Clients' entire deposit but also any additional commissions and other expenses incurred.
-The Client must not enter into CFDs unless he is willing to undertake the risk of losing all the money he has invested and/or any additional commissions and other expenses incurred.
+If the underlying instrument movement is in the Client's favour, the Client may achieve a good profit, but an equally small adverse market movement can not only quickly result in the loss of the Clients' entire deposit but also any additional table-accordion commissions and other expenses incurred.
+The Client must not enter into CFDs unless he is willing to undertake the risk of losing all the money he has invested and/or any additional table-accordion commissions and other expenses incurred.

 - Investing in a Contract for Differences carries the same risks as investing in a future or an option and the Client should be aware of the risks set out above.
 Transactions in Contracts for Differences may also have a contingent liability and Clients should be aware of the implications of this, as set out below.